 - Pricing is custom-quoted

-The i.Print from Integrated Control is a touch-screen barcode label printer built onto the high-performing Zebra ZD410 printer.
-The Zebra printer alone is our top scorer, so it makes sense that the i.Print would perform well in this ranking.
-Integrated Control creates safety solutions for food service businesses.
-Its add-on to the ZD410 is a touch-screen system that allows you to store recipes, videos, and ingredient information to print detailed food labels with ingredients, allergens, and nutritional information in addition to barcodes.
+The i.Print from Integrated Control, which creates safety solutions for food service businesses, is a touch-screen barcode label printer built onto the high-performing Zebra ZD410 printer.
+The Zebra printer alone is our top scorer, so it makes sense that the i.Print would also perform well.
+The i.Print system allows you to store recipes, videos, and ingredient information to print detailed food labels with ingredients, allergens, and nutritional information in addition to barcodes.

-The i.Print earned a 3.88 out of 5 in our scoring criteria.
 It earned points for its ability to connect to computers and POS systems via Wi-Fi and for how easy it makes printing complicated food safety labels.
-This printer lost some points for price, though.
-It requires a custom quote and can only be purchased from Integrated Control.
+This printer lost some points for price, though; it requires a custom quote and can only be purchased from Integrated Control.
 Though if you want a printer that is nearly as strong for food safety labeling and widely available, consider the Epson TM-L90 PLUS.

 - Cost: Custom quote